PashaIanko/PashaIanko.github.io/_posts/2022-10-02-data-augmentation-1.md

 ### Function parameters explanation

 This function has only one parameter — ```probability```, which determined how likely the image is rotated, during the data augmentation step.
-Preferably, for a ```probability``` equal to 0.5, your model will be presented with equal shares of the original and flipped images.
+Preferably, for a `probability = 0.5`, your model will be presented with equal shares of the original and flipped images.

 ## Random adjust brightness